uoregon-libraries/oc-filepurge/README.md

 user needs to create a similar structure, they need to know that they have to touch something in `A` in order to reset its countdown (say they add a pile of files to `B` a day after creating it).

+### The apps page is slow

+The app page pulls extra stuff from the "app store", an external service.
+If you don't want the potentially 10-second delay on the apps page, disable the app store by adding this line to the owncloud config (`/usr/share/owncloud/config/config.php`):

+    'appstoreenabled' => false,